GSA/digitalgov.gov/content/posts/2014-10-28-a-picture-is-worth-a-thousand-tokens.md

 Flickr and Instagram both publish a lot of metadata about each photo in their APIs.
 Some of it overlaps, some of it is particular to each platform, and some of it is not particularly useful so we ignore it.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/482-x-176-Flickr-Instagram-metadata-table.jpg" alt="Flickr and Instagram both publish a lot of metadata about each photo in their APIs" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/482-x-176-Flickr-Instagram-metadata-table.jpg" alt="Flickr and Instagram both publish a lot of metadata about each photo in their APIs" %}

 Both platforms have the notion of when a photo was taken, and of course they have the image itself along with some thumbnail.
 A set of tags can potentially be assigned to each photo, too.